eslam-gomaa/kptop/docs/README.md

 <br>

 # Motivation
-Prometheus is widely used with different kinds of metrics - Let's make CLI monitoring more powerful with Prometheus data
+Prometheus is widely used with different kinds of metrics - Let's make CLI monitoring more powerful with Prometheus data.

 <br>